 I'm not sure what you think, or better yet, feel about it...but it makes me wonder – just where do big blue bears come from, anyways?

-The book: How to Survive Life (and Death), A Guide To Happiness In This World and Beyond is now available everywhere, but ask for it it at your local bookstore!
+Read about this and much more in the new book:can be pre-ordered online.
+The first book: How to Survive Life (and Death), A Guide To Happiness In This World and Beyond is available everywhere – but ask for it it at your local bookstore!